 - Wash your hands well with soap and warm water.

-- Place the paper towels under the PEG or PEJ to absorb any drainage
+- Place the paper towels under the PEG tube to absorb any drainage.

-- Disconnect the PEG or PEJ from the drainage bag.
+- Disconnect the PEG tube from the drainage bag.

-- Insert the syringe into the opening of the PEG or PEJ.
+- Insert the syringe into the opening of the PEG tube.
 Unclamp the tube and insert the water with a gentle push of the plunger.

-- Remove the syringe, reconnect the PEG to the drainage bag, and allow it to drain.
+- Remove the syringe, reconnect the PEG tube to the drainage bag, and allow it to drain.

-You may swallow medication tablets by mouth; however, you must cap the tube for at least 30 to 40 minutes after you take any medications.
+You can swallow medication tablets by mouth; however, you must cap your tube for at least 30 to 40 minutes after you take any medications.

-You will be given a guide about tube feeding with your PEG or PEJ.
+You will be given a guide about tube feeding with your PEG tube.
 This guide has important information about getting nutrition and taking medication with a feeding tube.

-- Pain at your incision site that does not get better with the medication you were prescribed
+- You have pain at your incision site that does not get better with the medication you were prescribed

-- Any signs of redness, swelling, oozing, or pus around the tube
+- You have any signs of redness, swelling, oozing, or pus around the tube

-- Need to change your bandages more than 3 times a day or have continual leakage
+- You need to change your bandages more than 3 times a day or your tube keeps leaking

 - Your tube becomes dislodged or falls out